 SB 135 (Dodd) would help our children navigate digital media by including digital literacy, which includes the ability to distinguish reliable and unreliable information, among the social science instructional frameworks and curriculum materials established by the State Board of Education.
 This is precisely the sort of instruction that California children need so as to make of our state a paragon of citizen involvement and democracy.

-Pediatricians across the state support SB 135 (Dodd).
+Pediatricians across the state urge an AYE vote on SB 135 (Dodd).
 We thank you for your leadership on behalf of the health and well-being of children, youth, and families in California.

 Mona Patel, M.D., Fellow of the American Academy of Pediatrics

 Co-Chair, State Government Affairs Committee, American Academy of Pediatrics, California

 CC: Kris Calvin, CEO; AAP-CA Leadership; Lydia Bourne; The Honorable Bill Dodd; Members & Staff of the Assembly Appropriations Committee